-In order to be able to protect your information, it is critical to understand the nature of the data and information that is of importance.
-This is not usually just client data, despite the tendency to focus on this.
+Information security is the preservation of confidentiality, integrity and availability of information.
+This is not just about client data, despite the tendency to focus on this.
 Other elements that could be equally critical will include staff data, corporate information, such as financial, product specifications, supply chain data, and any other information that is essential for the running of the organisation.

 There are additional benefits to adopting a comprehensive information security management system, which may include: